Strumenta/StarLasu/Writerside/topics/ChiselMethod.md

 # The Chisel Method

-The Chisel method for writing parsers allows to build parsers consistently using the same approach which allows to achieve a consistency on the architectural decisions and enables developers to get familiar with a project easily.
+The Chisel method allows to build parsers consistently using the same approach which allows to achieve a consistency on the architectural decisions and enables developers to get familiar with a project easily.

 This method is called Chisel because building parsers is about getting the information out of the code, as when you use a chisel you "take" the statue out of the marble.
 Also, since Strumenta means tools in Latin, Chisel takes the place as one of the most important tool in the company's toolset.